+Are you wondering how much can you overdraft with Netspend?
 If you’ve heard that Netspend allows you to overdraft your account, that statement is true.

 Netspend does allow you to overdraft on your account but only if you’ve previously enrolled in Netspend’s overdraft protection service.
-If you haven’t signed up to it, Netspend will not allow you to go over your authorized amount on your card.
+If you haven’t signed up for it, Netspend will not allow you to go over your authorized amount on your card.

 Netspend cards are actually prepaid debit cards.They give the cardholder the opportunity to make purchases anywhere in the world.

 In order to get a Netspend debit card, you have to deposit money on the card.Once you have, you’ll be able to use it anywhere it’s accepted.

-Netspend offers their customers a free purchase cushion or overdraft buffer of $10.This means that you would not incur typical overdraft charges of $15 if you go over the amount on your debit card.
+Netspend offers its customers a free purchase cushion or overdraft buffer of $10.This means that you would not incur typical overdraft charges of $15 if you go over the amount on your debit card.

 While the protection gives you a little wiggle room, it’s not a permanent free pass.You will have a grace period of 24 hours to repay the negative balance.

-If you don’t, you’ll be charged $15 per each occurrence.
+If you don’t, you’ll be charged $15 per occurrence.
 However, that amount is limited to a maximum of 3 fees per calendar month.